Mike Nicholas

 Michael Nicholas MBE (30 July 1946) is the President of Wales Rugby League.
 He is a Welsh former rugby union and professional rugby league footballer who played in the 1970s and 1980s, and has coached or been the team manager of the Wales Rugby League team since the 1980s.
 He played club level rugby union (RU) for Aberavon.
 In rugby league (RL) he played for Warrington, and the Cardiff Blue Dragons, and at representative Rugby League level for Wales and Great Britain.
-He played as a Front Row forward or Second Row, i.e. numbers 8, 10, 11 or 12, during the era of contested scrums.
+He played as a prop or second row forward.